-In the diagrams of the propositions in Books VII-IX, numbers are bounded straight lines (what are also called today line segments).
+As noted above, in the diagrams of the propositions in Books VII-IX, numbers are bounded straight lines, or today's line segments.
 Heath remarks on this after Proposition VII.1:

 the representation in Books VII. to IX. of numbers by straight lines is adopted by Heiberg from the MSS.
 The method of those editors who substitute points for lines is open to objection because it practically necessitates, in many cases, the use of specific numbers, which is contrary to Euclid's manner.